 To elucidate the mechanisms of GL IgG2as mediated inhibition of mast cell degranulation in vivo, DARPin against mouse FcRIIb receptor was used for blocking the receptor by local subcutaneous injection into the ears of mice before the prick tests.
 In accordance with the in vitro results, co-administration of IgG2as of a second specificity (no matter whether GL or mature antibodies were used) efficiently prevented mast cell degranulation in Balb/c mice (Fig. 4B and 5B), whereas no IgG-dependent inhibition of mast cell degranulation was observed in DARPin treated mice (Fig. 4C and Fig. 5C).
 Hence, Fel d1-specific GL IgG2as induce inhibition of mast cell activation in a FcRIIb dependent manner in vivo.

-To better mimic the physiological situation and directly assess whether GL IgG2as mediated inhibition of systematic allergic reaction in vivo is FcRIIb dependent, mice were passively sensitized with Fel d 1 specific IgE A044 with or without IgG2as (A044 or GL A044or F127 or GL F127) combined with or without AT128 monoclonal antibody against mouse FcIIb receptor via intravenous injection.
+To better mimic the physiological situation and directly assess whether GL IgG2as mediated inhibition of systematic allergic reaction in vivo is FcRIIb dependent, mice were passively sensitized with Fel d 1 specific IgE A044 with or without IgG2as (A044 or GL A044or F127 or GL F127) combined with or without AT128 mAb against mouse FcIIb via intravenous injection.
 Fle d 1 challenging was performed 12 h after sensitization.
-In accordance with the in vivo results from passive cutaneous anaphylaxis, co-administration of IgG2as of a second specificity (both GL and mature antibodies) could dramatically alleviate the systematic anaphylaxis (core temperature dropping) in Balb/c mice (Fig. S 6B), whereas no IgG-dependent relief of systematic anaphylaxis was observed when FcIIb was blocked by monoclonal antibody AT128 (Fig. S 6B).
+In accordance with the in vivo results from passive cutaneous anaphylaxis, co-administration of IgG2as of a second specificity (both GL and mature antibodies) could dramatically alleviate the systematic anaphylaxis (core temperature dropping) in Balb/c mice (Fig. S 6B), whereas no IgG-dependent relief of systematic anaphylaxis was observed when FcIIb was blocked by AT128 mAb (Fig. S 6B).
 These results confirmed again Fel d1-specific GL IgG2as induce inhibition of allergic reaction is FcRIIb dependent.

 In summary, when IgE-induced mast cell degranulation is blocked by engaging the inhibitory receptor, the affinity of IgGs is less important compared to IgGs compete with IgE by a classical neutralization mechanism.
 Thus, low affinity antibodies fail to neutralize the allergen but block mast cells activation via FcRIIb.